Crowds at Vancouver Halloween Parade

 Halloween Expo Admission

 A weekend pass, meanwhile, cost $15 at the gate or $13 online in advance.
-It includes admission to everything on both the Saturday and Sunday, plus the option to walk in the parade if you have a costume.
+It included admission to everything on both the Saturday and Sunday, plus the option to walk in the parade if you had a costume.

-Family passes are also available most years.
+Family passes were also available most years.
 These cost about $30 at the gate or $28 online.
-They’re good for two adults and up to four children ages 12 and under for either day.
+They were good for two adults and up to four children ages 12 and under for either day.

 Halloween Haunted Houses